iamkirankumaryadav/Library/Python/Pandas.md

 ### `DataFrame.head(n)`

-Return the top n rows from the dataframe
+Returns the top n rows from the dataframe

 ```python
 # Default value for n is 5